felipepimentel/my-public-notes/docs/AI/Comunicação/MCP/18-mcp-prompt flow.md

-# Passo a passo - do prompt
+# Passo a Passo - Do Prompt a Execução Do Mcp Server

 ## Introdução Ao MCP